cassianoperin/Atari2600/README.md

 - Scoreboard multi digit
 - Sound
 - Controller Input: More than one key interpreted at the same time (Counter of keys pressed and do not update PC?)
-- Review progs 1 and 2
-- Review 0x95 , X?
 - Review printf and message breaklines (put all at the end)
+- Implement ISB
+- Just setting COLUBK not showing the background color
-- Fix workaround in CMP (C5)
+- Fix x movement in STA 0x99
+- Glitches in 103 bomber player

 ## Documentation: